CPI vs PPI Divergence Signal

 Model Limitations:

-- PPI is subject to multi-month revisions which can retroactively change z-score classifications (1).
+- PPI is subject to multi-month revisions and seasonal factor updates (1).

-- Pass-through from producer to consumer prices is often lagged and incomplete (1).
+- Pass-through to CPI is recognized as lagged and non-linear (1).

 Data & References: